yyeung13/oke_ocir_demo/schedule_stop_start_compute.md

 ![scheduler4.jpg](images/oci/scheduler4.jpg)

 * Make sure the compute is in your preferred compartment with the appropriate VCN and subnet.
 We are using a public subnet here so that later we can directly SSH to the instance.
 If you would like to keep in on a private subnet, you will need to setup Bastion host as a gateway to access the scheduler later.
+Detailed guide [here](https://github.com/yyeung13/bastion_host_demo/).
 For simplicity here, we use public subnet and create a public IP for this compute

 ![scheduler5.jpg](images/oci/scheduler5.jpg)